AWARDS

 Purpose: To recognize, encourage, and stimulate outstanding teachers of high school chemistry in the Middle Atlantic Region.
 The Middle Atlantic Region of the ACS consists of the following Local Sections: Central Pennsylvania, Chemical Society of Washington, Delaware, Lehigh Valley, Maryland, Monmouth County, New York, North Jersey, Ocean County, Philadelphia, Princeton, South Jersey, Southeastern Pennsylvania, Susquehanna Valley, Trenton, and Western Maryland.

 Nature: The Region Award consists of a cash award and a plaque.
 Reasonable travel expenses to the Regional Meeting at which the award will be presented will be reimbursed.
-A certificate/plaque may also be provided to the recipient’s institution for display.
+A certificate and/or plaque may also be presented to the recipient for display at their institution; there is also a monetary award.
 The awardee may be asked to give a keynote address and/or participate in a symposium with other teachers, usually at a future meeting.
+Unsuccessful nominations may be kept for three years.
+If a nominee opts-in, then nominations are automatically resubmitted to the awards committee for consideration during that time.
+Any further updating of the candidates file will be welcomed, but they are not mandatory.

 Who May Nominate?
 Any individual, except a member of the award selection committee or currently enrolled student of the nominee, may submit one nomination or support form in any given year.
 Local Sections within the Region are especially encouraged to submit nominations for the award.